vuila9/vuila9.github.io/README.md

 **Built with AI assistance from the start**
 - Talk2Me, the Games hub, Bejeweled X, Flappy Bird, Achilles and the Stat page
-- Site-wide additions: the English/Vietnamese translations, the mobile tile previews, SEO and analytics
+- Site-wide additions: the mobile tile previews, SEO and analytics

 **Originally hand-coded, later updated with AI assistance**